marvinzh/Akane/README.md

 ## Akane
-### a collection of Machine Learning algorithm for Regression, Classification and Clustering
+### a collection of Machine Learning algorithms for Regression, Classification and Clustering

 ###Introduction
-Akane is a collection of Machine Learning algorithm for Regression, Classification, and Clustering.
-Currently, Akane provides the following algorithm:
+Akane is a collection of Machine Learning algorithms for Regression, Classification, and Clustering.
+Currently, Akane provides the following algorithms:
 - **Regression**
     - Simple Linear Regression
     - Linear Regression with L1 Regularization (a.k.a.
 Lasso Regression)